openid/eKYC-IDA/openid-connect-authority.md

 * `date_of_incorporation`
 * `beneficial_owners`

-When used he `beneficial_owners` claim will be of the form of an array containing one or more records that describe a natural person who ultimately has control over that legal entity as described in the FATF Guidance [@!FATF-BO-Guidance].
+When used the `beneficial_owners` claim will be of the form of an array containing one or more records that describe a natural person who ultimately has control over that legal entity as described in the FATF Guidance [@!FATF-BO-Guidance].
 The content of the `beneficial_owners' records SHOULD be of the form described in this section when describing a natural person.

 ## `permission` element